neyer/respect/README.md

   One way to look at  row _i_  of a respect matrix is to see it as a vector, in people space, pointing in the direction of the people that person _i_ says they respect.
 We can interpret row _i_ of the implied respect matrix in the same way - only person _i_ doesn't have direct control over this row; it is a function of _i_'s statements about who _i_ respects, as well as the statements of the people _i_ respects, and the people they respect, and so on.
 By only adding negative edges at the end of paths, we prevent anyone person _i_ disrespects from having direct influence over the direction of person _i_'s implied respect vector.

 We can use the dot product to compare a person's explicit respect vector to their implied respect vector.
 Let's do that in our example.
 Here are the explicit and the Order 2 implied respect matricies.
-We'll normalize this dot product by the magnitude of i's explicit respect vector, to get a measure of how much the implied matrix reflects each person's stated respect:
+We'll normalize this dot product by the sum of the 1's of i's explicit respect vector, to get a measure of how much the implied matrix reflects each person's stated respect:

      M =                     I =
-       0.0 1.0 0.0             0.7 1.0 0.7
+       0.0 1.0 0.0             0.125 1.0  0.125
-       1.0 0.0 1.0             0.3 1.4 1.0
+       1.0 0.0 1.0             0.875 0.25 1.0
-      -1.0 1.0 0.0            -0.3 1.0 0.7
+      -1.0 1.0 0.0            -0.875 1.0  0.125

 Person 1's explicit respect vector is `[0 1.0 0]`.
-Their implied respect vector is `[0.7 1.0 0.7]`.
-The dot product of these two is 0.0 * 0.7 +  1.0 * 1.0 + 0.0 * 0.7 =  1.0.
-Dividing this by 1.0, the magnitude of Person 1's explicit vector, we get a total soundness of 1.0
+Their implied respect vector is `[0.125 1.0 0.125]`.
+The dot product of these two is 0.0 * 0.125 +  1.0 * 1.0 + 0.0 * 0.125 =  1.0.
+Dividing this by 1.0, the magnitude of Person 1's explicit vector, we get a total soundness of 1.0.
+Person 1 has a good soundness score here, because their implied vector points in the same direction as their explicit vector.
+In other words, Person 1 has a 'coherent opinion' about where, in people space, respectable people are.

-Person 2's explicit respect vector is `[1.0 0.0 1.0]`, and their implied respect vector is `[0.3 1.4 1.0]`.
-The dot product of these two is 1.3.
-Dividng by the magnitude of Person 2's explicit vector (sqrt(1+1) = 1.414), we get a total soundness of 0.919.
+Person 2's explicit respect vector is `[1.0 0.0 1.0]`, and their implied respect vector is `[0.875 0.25 1.0]`.
+The dot product of these two is 1.875.
+Dividng by the number of 1's in  Person 2's explicit vector (2), we get a total soundness of 0.9385.
+Person 2 has a slightly lower soundness score than persone 1.
+This because Person 2 says that they respect Person 1,  but also Person 3, who doesn't respect person 1.
+That means Person 2 has a 'slightly contradictory' opinion of Person 1.
+Person 2's opinoin about 'where respectable people are' is slightly less coherent, because they respect two people, one of whom disrespects the other.

-Person 3's explicit respect vector is `[-1.0 1.0 0.0 ]`, and their implied respect vector is `[-0.3 1.0 0.7]`.
-The dot product of these two is 0.3.
-Dividng by the magnitude of Person 3's explicit vector (1.414), we get a total soundness of 0.212.
+Person 3's explicit respect vector is `[-1.0 1.0 0.0 ]`, and their implied respect vector is `[-0.875 1.0 0.125]`.
+The dot product of these two is 1.0.
+Dividng by the number of 1's in Person 3's explicit vector (2), we get a total soundness of 0.5.

 The person here with the lowest soundness is Person 3 - that is because Person 3 respects Person 2, who respects Person 1, while Person 3 also direspects Person 1.
-Person 2 takes a small hit to their soundness, because they respect someone (Person 3) who disrespects someone Person 2 respects (Person 1).
+Person 3's opinion is the 'least coherent', because they don't respect someone that their friend does respect.

 If Person 2 wishes to improve their soundness score, they can do any combination of the following: